kputnam/stupidedi/doc/Transcribing.md

 ## Tables

-The overall structure of the grammr is given in section 2.2 of the documentation (be sure it is marked `IMPLEMENTATION` and not `STANDARD`).
+The overall structure of the grammar is given in section 2.2 of the documentation (be sure it is marked `IMPLEMENTATION` and not `STANDARD`).
 The top-level tables can be written as `TableDef.header`, `TableDef.detail`, and `TableDef.summary`.